OCFL/extensions/docs/NNNN-mutable-head.md

 ### Resolving Conflicts

 When a version conflict occurs, it is up to implementations to decide how to resolve them.
 One simple approach is to fail whatever operation detected the conflict until either the mutable HEAD is purged or the conflict is manually resolved.
-Regardless, it is a good idea to check for conflicts every time an object is accessed so that they are detected as early as possible rather than waiting till whenever the mutable HEAD is committed.
+Regardless, it is a good idea to check for conflicts every time an object is accessed so that they are detected as early as possible rather than waiting until whenever the mutable HEAD is committed.